rob4abcba/flat-monorepo-fastapi-expo-refresh-connect-test/README.md

 ```

 Open the Expo app in your mobile emulator or device.
-Make sure the backend is running before starting the app so the refresh tab works.
+Make sure the backend is running before starting the app so the Refresh tab works.

 ---